 Ways we communicate general information with parents/carers

 - A weekly newsletter, including key dates, reminders and achievements is emailed every Friday.
 It is also published on the school website.

 - Additional information is available on this website.

 - School noticeboards are also updated with information.

 Ways we communicate specific events to parents/carers

-- Letters are often distributed with the newsletter on a Friday.
+- Letters are emailed with the newsletter on a Friday.
 For example, this may be about a class trip or a sporting event.

 - We try to keep the calendar on this website as up-to-date as possible.

 - As an additional courtesy, we may send text messages and make phone calls as reminders.
 However, this is time consuming and incurs a cost to the school, so we try to keep it to a minimum.

 - Occasionally, we hold additional information meetings (e.g. Year 5 and 6 residential).